Learn How to Manage a Polarity’s Ebbs and Flows

 - Stop asking, “Can we have both?”
 Instead, push for ideas and answers around, “How can we have both?”

-- Make a “polarity map” to help you spot when you are overdoing one pole to the exclusion of the other.
-Here’s one about Innovation and Efficiency to use as an example:
+- Make a “polarity map®” to help you spot when you are overdoing one pole to the exclusion of the other.
+Here’s an example of an Innovation and Efficiency polarity map®:

 Does your organization react to marketplace change rather than proactively lead it?
 Go beyond change management by partnering with CCL to develop customized Organizational Change Leadership.